Updated as of June 2021.

 GTN also offers a home internet option for those who want a stable internet connection at home too!
 Applying for this with or while having a GTN mobile subscription gives you discounts.

-For their home option (GTN Hikari), applying for it while using GTN Mobile gives you a 5000 yen one-off “cashback” (in essence a payment to you).
+For their home option (GTN Hikari), applying for it while using GTN Mobile gives you a monthly discount.
 You can apply for it here.

 GTN also has a portable wifi router option for people who want high speed internet wherever they go without worrying about data.
 This is provided at a discounted rate for GTN mobile users too.